bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 Successfully tagged bitphile/my-new-image-2:latest
 ```

-We can see it uses cache for second build.
-This increase the speed of building of image.
+We can see it uses caches for the second build.
+This increases the speed of building the image.
 Interesting, right?

-> Note: If any insturuction changes, caches are not used for next instructions.
+> Note: If any instruction changes, caches are not used for the next instructions.
 New image layers are created for them from the scratch.
-Why this happens?
+Why does this happen?
 Think about it!

 ## Seeing Image Layers
-Once final image is built, we can see intemediatery image layers by,
+Once the final image is built, we can see intermediary image layers by,

 ```shell
 docker history <image-name>
 ```

-So, running the above commands,
+So, by running the above commands,

 ```shell
 docker history bitphile/my-new-image